 Everyone who works for or with the company has some responsibility for ensuring data is controlled and processed in a compliant manner.

 Each team that handles sensitive data must ensure that it is handled and processed in line with this policy and the eight data protection principles of the DPA.

-All staff will receive training on this policy, supporting policies and company procedures.
+All staff will receive training on this policy, supporting policies, and company procedures.
 New joiners will receive training as part of the induction process.
 Further training will be provided annually or whenever there is a substantial change in the law or the company policy and procedure.
-Records of this training will maintained as part of the Training Policy.
+Records of this training will be maintained as part of the Training Policy.

 The company will ensure any processing of personal data has a documented legal basis.
 All parties who are responsible for processing personal data will be aware of the conditions for processing.
 The conditions for processing will be available to data subjects in the form of a privacy notice or a fair processing notice.

-To ensure fair, lawful and transparent processing the following is in place outlining how the company intends to use and protect data subjects, data.
+To ensure fair, lawful, and transparent processing the following is in place outlining how the company intends to use and protect data subjects, data.

 Personal data is of no value to Primary Teaching Services Limited unless the business can make use of it.
-However, it is when personal data is accessed and used that it can be at the greatest risk of loss, corruption or theft:
+However, it is when personal data is accessed and used that it can be at the greatest risk of loss, corruption, or theft: